 Our theme for 2024, "Co-operation: Our Foundation," reflects our commitment to our shared Identity as we lay the groundwork for the Second International Year of Coops in 2025.
 We're looking forward to gathering with you, again as we look forward.
 In Co-operation,

-Erbin Crowell Executive Director Suzette Snow-Cobb Associate Director overcome difficulties, and try new approaches.
+Erbin Crowell Executive Director

+Suzette Snow-Cobb Associate Director

-Assabet Co-op Market's Grand Opening on May 31
+Assabet Co-op Market's Grand Opening on May 31st, 202